draftysumo/FossPixel/README.md

 # 🎨 FossPixel (In Development)

-Looking for a **free** alternative to Photoshop? **FossPixel** is a powerful, open-source image editing and illustration tool. it's designed to replicate all the main features you love into an easy to understand UI.
+Looking for a **free** alternative to Photoshop or Lightroom? **FossPixel** is a powerful, open-source image editing and photo tweaking tool. it's designed to replicate all the main features you love from Adobes flagship products into an easy to understand UI.
 All **without** the price tag.

 ---